jonnylee777/Predicting-Baseball-Pitches/README.md

 An end-to-end machine learning system for predicting the next pitch type thrown by MLB starting pitchers using Statcast pitch-by-pitch data.

-The project began as a notebook-based case study on Kevin Gausman and has since been expanded into a modular pipeline that dynamically retrieves pitcher data, engineers temporally valid features, trains pitcher-specific models, evaluates completed games, tracks performance over time, and serves results through a Streamlit dashboard.
+The project began as a notebook-based case study on a singular MLB pitcher and has since been expanded into a modular pipeline that dynamically retrieves pitcher data, engineers features, trains pitcher-specific models, runs on daily games, tracks performance over time, and serves results through an interactive dashboard.

 ---

-## Results
+## Results:

 <!-- RESULTS:START -->